danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec.md

 ## Executive Summary

-CoreRL is a reinforcement learning system engineered for industrial control and process optimization.
+RLTune is a reinforcement learning system engineered for industrial control and process optimization.
 It provides real-time, data-driven decision-making for complex industrial environments.
 The system is built on a distributed microservices architecture that prioritizes reliability, performance, and integration with existing control systems.

 ### Key Features
 - **Real-time Decision Making**: Sub-second response times for control loops.